Bernhard-Baeuerle-TSI/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 ### [optional] Onboarding to the Development Environment (DEV)

 Onboarding to the DEV environment isn't a must and is only performed on request from the participant.
+Please follow the instructions according to the UAT onboarding process describe below.
 1) Prepare public keys in PEM format in a private Github repository dedicated to development environment keys.
 Follow the  procedure described in this Github repository: https://github.com/WorldHealthOrganization/tng-participant-template.
 2) After onboarding succeeded connect your development setup as described below in the next section "Onboarding to the User Acceptance Test Environment (UAT)".